 Radio, television, Internet broadcasting and the use of photographic, electronic, or mechanical reproduction or recording equipment is prohibited in courtrooms or their environs.
 "Environs" is defined to mean the courtrooms, the offices of the Judges, Clerk, probation officers, or any corridor connecting or adjacent thereto.
 Ceremonial proceedings such as the administration of oaths of office to appointed officials of the Court, naturalization, and presentation of portraits, may be photographed in or broadcast from the courtroom under the supervision of the Court.
-Attorneys may request Court permission to bring laptops in courtrooms or their environs by obtaining a Laptop Request and Acknowledgment Form from the clerk's office.
-Otherwise, use of photographic, electronic, or mechanical reproduction or recording equipment without Court permission is prohibited.
+AttorneysPursuant to Standing Order No. 2, attorneys may request Court permission to bring laptops incertain electronic devices into courtrooms or their environs by obtaining a Laptopan Electronic Device Request and Acknowledgment Form from the clerk's office.

+Otherwise,However, attorneys may not use of photographic, electronic,such devices to photograph, audio record, verbatim reproduce or mechanical reproduction or recording equipment without Court permission is prohibited broadcast any proceedings.